J. Michael Durnil: Community activism and volunteer work

-Dr. Durnil has served on national and regional boards and committees in a variety of higher education and community associations, including the American Council on Education, the Association of Governing Boards and the Association of American Colleges and Universities.
-In 2006, Dr. Durnil was Roosevelt University’s institutional representative for Gay Games VII, held in Chicago and attracted over 14,000 participants from all over the world.
-Through his coordination of the University’s involvement with and sponsorship of the festival, the University garnered international recognition and accolades, including membership on the Chicago 2016 Olympic Committee.
+Durnil has served on national and regional boards and committees in a variety of higher education and community associations, including the American Council on Education, the Association of Governing Boards and the Association of American Colleges and Universities.
+In 2006, Durnil was Roosevelt University's institutional representative for Gay Games VII, held in Chicago and attracted over 14,000 participants from all over the world.

-An active community advocate in the areas of social justice and human rights, Dr. Durnil has volunteered with organizations such as the American Red Cross, the Human Rights Campaign, the Illinois Ethnic Coalition, and most recently as a volunteer with the Superbowl XLVI Host Committee in Indianapolis.
-Dr. Durnil was on a team of Illinois educators who wrote the original state protocols for university policies on HIV/AIDS in the early 1990s and served as the inaugural chair of the American Red Cross HIV/AIDS peer trainer task force for the Mid-America Chapter in Chicago.
+Durnil has volunteered with organizations such as the American Red Cross, the Human Rights Campaign, the Illinois Ethnic Coalition, and most recently as a volunteer with the Super Bowl XLVI Host Committee in Indianapolis.
+Durnil was on a team of Illinois educators who wrote the original state protocols for university policies on HIV/AIDS in the early 1990s and served as the inaugural chair of the American Red Cross HIV/AIDS peer trainer task force for the Mid-America Chapter in Chicago.

 Awards and recognition

 In 2008, Durnil was recognized by both the city of Chicago and by the Governor of the State of Illinois for his service to higher education.
 That same year, the 110th Congress of the United States bestowed upon Durnil Congressional Recognition, presented by the Hon.
 Danny K. Davis.
 In 2010, his doctoral alma mater, Loyola University Chicago, recognized Durnil with the "Distinguished Alumni Award" and in 2017 he was inducted into the Illinois State University alumni Hall of Fame.
 Durnil was similarly recognized by his K-12 school system, Decatur (IL) Public School District #61 in 2005 as an outstanding alum.

-Dr. Durnil is an ordained Elder in the Presbyterian Church, USA, and a member of the International Order of DeMolay.
-Durnil is also a 50 year veteran of stage and screen.
-He returned to the stage in 2019 in the Indianapolis Opera production of “Camelot.”
-He has also taken the stage for Footlite Musical’s 2019 production of Ragtime, and Civic Theater’s 2019 production of Elf the Musical.
-Upon moving to Cincinnati, Durnil made his debut with the Fall 2021 Cincinnati Music Theatre production of Priscilla Queen of the Desert.
-Durnil’s favorite credits include, KISS ME, KATE, Glee, 500 Days of Summer, The Vow, The Dark Knight, and executive producer of the internationally televised GLAAD Media Awards.
+Durnil is an ordained Elder in the Presbyterian Church, USA, and a member of the International Order of DeMolay.

 Durnil has won several award ribbons in the Culinary Arts at the Indiana State Fair with his award-winning recipes published in the 2017, 2018 and 2019 Fair Cookbooks.